-Practice areas & skills: Licensing, Trademark Infringement, Patent Infringement, Copyright Infringement, Intellectual Property
+Practice areas & skills: Licensing, Intellectual Property, Trademark Infringement, Patent Infringement, Copyright Infringement

 Mr. Stone's practice focuses on all aspects of trademark law and other related areas of intellectual property, including, issues concerning social media, sponsorships, privacy, software development, procurement, licensing, enforcement of brand rig...

-Practice areas & skills: Licensing, Intellectual Property, Energy & Utilities, Litigation
+Practice areas & skills: Licensing, Trademark Infringement, Oil & Gas, Intellectual Property, Privacy

 As the owner of a closely-held or family owned small to medium sized business, you need an attorney who understands how to minimize your risk and maximize your value.
 As a licensed attorney in Texas, New York, and Ohio, I have been involved with ...